 Emma Jayne Park works under the creative handle Cultured Mongrel as a dancer, theatre maker, collaborator and micro-activist.
 She asks questions and is obsessed with asking better questions.
 From creating dance with young dancers in rural community spaces to working as a movement director in established mid-scale theatres, her politics always underline her practice with a focus on creating healthy working spaces, questioning hierarchies, collaborative working and aspiring to positive social change.
 Her research focuses on bridging the gap between ideology and practice, exploring themes including identity, communication, failure, re-authorship and creative ownership.

-Recently Emma has participated in both the Push and Push Plus Creative Europe Cooperation Project, attending Artists Labs focussing on Gender and Sexuality in Theatre for Young Audiences and Failure; received the BENCH Commission 2016 to develop ‘It’s Not Over Yet’, directed by Charlotte Vincent; worked as an Artist in Residence with Edinburgh International Festival at Leith Academy and is currently the driving force behind developing a regional Youth Dance Company and associated Touring Network for Dance in Dumfries and Galloway.
+Recently Emma has participated in both the Push and Push Plus Creative Europe Cooperation Project, attending Artists Labs focusing on Gender and Sexuality in Theatre for Young Audiences and Failure; received the BENCH Commission 2016 to develop ‘It’s Not Over Yet’, directed by Charlotte Vincent; worked as an Artist in Residence with Edinburgh International Festival at Leith Academy and is currently the driving force behind developing a regional Youth Dance Company and associated Touring Network for Dance in Dumfries and Galloway.
 In 2020 Emma will undertake an Associateship Pilot Scheme with Scottish Dance Theatre.

 Photo: Suzanne Livingstone